By Mark Young

 There was a case where the husband insisted that he and his wife were both present at the initial meeting, during which he produced a sheet of paper listing the family assets and how they had agreed they would be split.
 His wife looked surprised at this, and the mediator found out later that she knew nothing about it.
 Needless to say, the mediator put the husband's proposal to one side.

-Secondly, I extend the mediation process to producing the Deed of Separation or Separation Agreement, which clients are very strongly encouraged to take the deed to solicitors for an independent check that the document is correct – for the client's protection, as well as mine.
+Secondly, I extend the mediation process to producing the Deed of Separation or Separation Agreement and very strongly encourage my clients to take this to solicitors so that they may ensure that it is correct – for the client's protection, as well as mine.

 However, where clients are already in proceedings, I am precluded by law from producing this Deed or Agreement.
 In such cases, I draw up a document which is easy and thus, one hopes, not expensive for a lawyer to convert into the required agreement.